The Background of Peppol

-With public authorities being the largest customers in the EU, the EU saw a need to launch PEPPOL.
+With public authorities being the largest customers in the EU, the EU saw a need to launch Peppol.
 It is estimated that the buying volume of public procurement represents 16% of the gross national product of the whole EU, approximately 1.500 billion euros.
 As a matter of fact, the scope and capabilities of the public procurement to carry out integrated and fully electronic processes such as orders, invoices or catalogues were very little developed in comparison to private businesses.
-Therefore, in 2008 the EU initiated the PEPPOL project; in order to offer an appropriate infrastructure of unified processes and formats to the public procurement in all Europe.
+Therefore, in 2008 the EU initiated the Peppol project in order to offer an appropriate infrastructure of unified processes and formats to the public procurement in all Europe.
+Since then, connection to Peppol has become increasingly desirable for supply chain organisations.